 High schools and students across Ontario are encouraged to volunteer during National Volunteer Week and during the 3 week ChangeTheWorld Ontario Youth Volunteer Challenge campaign.
-Contact the Ontario Volunteer Centre Network or the Ministry of Citizenship and Immigration for more information.
+Contact the Ontario Volunteer Centre Network or the Ministry of Citizenship, Immigration and International Trade for more information.

 What is the partnership with the Ministry of Education’s Student Voice initiative about?

 Student Voice and ChangeTheWorld are both helping to engage youth in their schools and community.
 SpeakUp projects are a part of the Ministry of Education's Student Voice initiative.
 Since 2010, students have been able to apply for SpeakUp project grants to create student-led volunteer projects during the ChangeTheWorld campaign.
 For information on the Ministry of Education's Student Voice initiative, visit www.ontario.ca/speakup.

 The Ontario Honours and Awards Secretariat honours volunteers of every age who contribute selflessly to building caring communities across Ontario.
 Contact the Secretariat by email at email@example.com or phone by at 416-314-7526.

 (Only volunteer centres can nominate a student for this award)